omonimus1/blog-jade-rubick/content/posts/2021-12-07--milestones-not-projects/index.md

 ### Product managers think about long-term end goals.

 Similarly, product managers think of things in terms of the end state.
 They have a capability they want to deliver to customers, so they may not think about the path to get there.
 So they join the crowd of people all biasing towards monolithic delivery.

+### Effective project estimation is almost non-existent

+Our field is notorious for unreliable estimates.
+It’s so bad that [many people in the #NoEstimates camp argue you shouldn’t estimate](https://techbeacon.com/app-dev-testing/noestimates-debate-unbiased-look-origins-arguments-thought-leaders-behind-movement) at all.

+This is contentious because it is [important to understand the cost of building out a capability](https://blackswanfarming.com/experience-report-maersk-line/).
+If you can’t figure out the cost, your attempts to figure out the most valuable work (value / cost) are impossible.

+The problem is that we aspire to unnecessary precision.
+We don’t need to know exact estimates to ensure engineering focuses on the most important work.
+The cost of producing exact estimates is wasteful.
+And it doesn’t even produce the outcome you’re looking for.
+You don’t need to pretend the feature will be done on June 20.
+This date is most certainly incorrect anyway.

+Milestones reduce the complexity of putting together high level estimates.
+They give a shorthand that can be good enough for most decision-making, without the overhead of rigorous estimation.

+Occasionally, I see people succeed at rigorous estimation.
+But it’s rarely systemic – it’s usually one individual that is good at it.
+And it relies on them.
+If they go on vacation for a week, nobody is able to feed their model, and it collapses.
+While this is a great skill, to me it is the exception that proves the rule.
+Think of it this way: if one in twenty people can estimate in a high complexity situation, how many could be more successful in a less complex situation?

 ### Projects are often bad for people